 There's nothing wrong with making money.
 We need it to live.
 Fame is cool, so long as your fame is influencing people for the better (some of the folks making money off of YouTube alone blow my mind when it comes to what they are doing with their platform…it ain't good).

-But individuals who are truly living out their purpose, money, and fame doesn't motivate them.
+But individuals who are truly living out their purpose, money, and fame don't motivate them.
 Growth does.
 Helping others does.
 Feeling a sense of accomplishment that they can be proud of today and when they take their last breath does.

-In the pursuit of purpose, it's always a good idea to do a random gut-check to see what is inspiring you to do the things that you do.
+In the pursuit of purpose, it's always a good idea to do a random gut check to see what is inspiring you to do the things that you do.
 It reveals a lot.

 2. You Can’t Explain Your Purpose in Three Words/Phrases

 Something I'm a firm believer of is you should be able to explain your purpose in three words or three (short) phrases; otherwise, you probably don't know.
 Me?
-Sex, marriage and the Sabbath are my lanes.
+Sex, marriage, and the Sabbath are my lanes.
 They all tie in together because they are covenant principles (my first name speaks to having a covenant with God in Hebrew too).
-If there are any things that I can never get enough of when it comes to researching, writing and speaking on, it's these topics.
+If there are any things that I can never get enough of when it comes to researching, writing, and speaking on, it's these topics.

 When you know something down in the deepest depths of your being, you don't need a lot of words to explain it.
 This is what I believe about purpose.
-That said, if someone were to walk up to your right now and ask, "What's your life's purpose?" could you break it down in three words or phrases?
+That said, if someone were to walk up to your right now and ask, "What's your life's purpose?" could you break it down into three words or phrases?
 If not…why not?

 3. You Constantly Feel Incomplete